 How does my organisation become a Supporter?
 Visit here

 How do I update my Arts Award Supporter offer?
 Your Supporter offer is held on your own website so you can update it whenever you wish.
 If you want to make a change to your contact details or weblink as published on the Supporter map, please fill in a new registration form.
-It may take up to a week before your new details appear on the website.
+Please allow up to 10 working days before your new details appear on the website.

 Is Arts Award well recognised?